Parity-Dollar/ByDzyneBlockchainDollar/README.md

 We designed the ByDzyne Blockchain Dollar as the stablecoin to set the community on fire and revolutionize how this type of cryptocurrency performs one-to-one parity against the US dollar-based Stablecoins.
 The ByDzyne Blockchain Dollar has redefined the power and possibility of stablecoins and cryptocurrency forever in perfect for investments, business transactions, or personal wealth growth.

-If you are an exchange owner or a mercahnt and want to intergrade the ByDzyne Dollar into your business model you can send us a message at info@ibbt.io
+If you are an exchange owner or a merchant and want to intergrade the ByDzyne Dollar into your business model you can send us a message at info@ibbt.io

 ## Collateralized: